 I placed the car in the restoration stand today and it works okay.
-It was originally built to fit on a Amazon, but a 1800S is almost the same, so it was a almost direct fit.
-The car is now back on its wheels again because the stand needs to be strengthened, there are some bad welds which need repair.
+It´s a very basic rotisserie and it was originally built to fit an Amazon, but a 1800S is almost the same so it was a almost direct fit.
+The car is now back on its wheels again because the stand needs to be strengthened, I found some bad welds.

 Just enough ground clearance.

-I have this sitting in my bookshelf for a long time now, but I rediscovered it again this week and I would like to share this.
+I have this sitting in my bookshelf for a long time now and I rediscovered it again.
 It is a compilation written by one of my favorite (dutch) writers: Martin Bril.
-Sadly, he died in 2009 and so making this book extra special.
+Sadly, he died in 2009 which makes it a bit more special.
 It’s written in Dutch, so this probably won’t be very interesting for international visitors visiting this site.

 Martin Bril liked and drove Volvo’s.
-He wrote some beautiful columns about these cars over the years and these columns where collected and put together in this book.
-His writing style was different, full with humor and self mockery.
-A quote of a piece he wrote two years before his death:
+He wrote some nice columns mentioning these cars over the years and these columns where collected and put together in this book.

-Dear Martin, I hope you are still moving, wherever you may be.
+Dear Martin, I hope you are still driving you’re Volvo wherever you may be.